 3. Foreign students who are political refugees are exempted from the payment of university fees (students who are not in compliance with the exams and enrolled beyond the normal duration of the course cannot get the exemption)

 4. Students winners of the DiscoLAZIO Scholarship: students applying for DiscoLAZIO Scholarship must pay only € 16.00 of duty stamp.
 If they will not be winners or eligible from the DiscoLAZIO rankings, they will pay the difference of the first installment within 30 days from when they will have access to the payment.
 Upon expiration of this term, a penalty fee of € 100.00 will be applied.
-If the student does not validate the payment made at UniCredit Bank, (sh)he will not be registered and will lose the DiscoLAZIO benefits.
-Also students who have applied for DiscoLAZIO have to submit the ISEEU within the 16th of December 2019 because in case of exclusion or revocation of the DiscoLAZIO scholarship the University taxes will be calculated on the basis of the family income.
+If the student does not validate the payment, (sh)he will not be registered and will lose the DiscoLAZIO benefits.
+Also students who have applied for DiscoLAZIO have to submit the ISEEU within the 16th of December 2020 because in case of exclusion or revocation of the DiscoLAZIO scholarship the University taxes will be calculated on the basis of the family income.
+Non-EU students with a foreign income that do not present ISEEU will be asked to pay the annual tuition fee, even if the have won the DiscoLAZIO Scholarship.

 5. Foreign students winners of Italian Government Scholarships